Bikeman868/Prius/Prius.SQLite/readme.md

         ]
     }

+Because the SqLite engine is unmanaged code, you need different binaries for 32-bit and 64-bit versions of Windows.
+Unfortunately NuGet does not provide a way to do this (see https://github.com/aspnet/dnx/issues/402) so for now you will have to manually copy `SQLite.Interop.dll` into your `bin` folder.
+You can also make `x86` and `x64` sub-folders inside your `bin` folder, and the SQLite managed wrapper will detect the 32/64 bitedness of the OS and load the appropriate version.

+These files are in the `lib` folder of the source code, and are included in the NuGet package, so there are a couple of places you get grab them from.

+You can also download them from https://system.data.sqlite.org/index.html/doc/trunk/www/downloads.wiki

 # Creating and maintaining the database schema automatically

 This package contains a class that will examine the database on